franckklotz/Robotic-Ventilator/README.md

 Part 3D printed start with a 3D-xxxx.
 We have access to a 3D printer using ONYX plastic.

+the main component is the stepper motor from https://www.pololu.com/product/2689 , this one is provided with the screw ( selected in design for speed of delivery reason ) but you could buy the same motor and adapt your own screw with this motor https://www.pololu.com/product/2267

 # Electronic parts

 # UI / UX interface